bevyengine/rfcs/rfcs/77-dev-tools-abstraction.md

 Future possibilities:

-1. Over time, we can extend the `ModalDevTool` trait with optional methods like `set_font`, enabling gradual unification of more complex shared configuration.
+1. Over time, we can extend the `ModalDevTool` and `DevCommand` traits with optional methods, enabling:
+   1. Gradual unification of more complex shared configuration (e.g. a `set_font` method).
+   2. Opt-in metadata about the type of tool they are (e.g. an overlay, a camera controller, a 2D vs. 3D tool), allowing toolkits to seamlessly organize the options.
+   3. Parsing from a `.bsn` file.
+2. Add support for a trait-queries-on-resources operation, and stop storing modal dev tools in the `DevToolsRegistry`.
+3. A derive macro for `DevCommand`, that aligns with `clap`'s calling conventions.